Messaging Consent and Opt In Guidance

 Opt-In Consent

 The Opt-In process involves getting permission or consent from the receiver before sending a business text.
 A disclaimer in your terms and conditions does not qualify.
-Third party opt-in is discouraged or not allowed.
-The industry is setting standards for a direct opt-in for business communication.
-Make sure you can demonstrate that you receive the appropriate consent level for your use case.
-Use the Double Opt-In method when in doubt.
+Third party opt-ins are not allowed.
+You must directly obtain your own opt-in for business communication from an application platform.
+Make sure your CRM system has Consent and Non-Consent fields enabled so that you can document their consent response.
+You may need to add fields for each of your use cases because consent for information does not transfer to marketing.
+On your messaging campaign, you must demonstrate that you receive the appropriate consent level for your use case.

 What level of consent do I need?